sdeepaknarayanan/cil-project/README.md

 Our codebase has the following different components
 - Generation of Additional Data From Google Maps API
 - Training Different Models (Baselines, UNet, UNet with different Encoders)
+- Finetuning a trained model on a different dataset
 - Evaluation
   - Standard Evaluation without Augmentation
   - Evaluation with Augmentation